Tuition and Credit Information

-*The MLS Fee is $1,875 per unit.
-10 units in one semester is considered full-time enrollment.
-The MLS program requires students pass 24 units in order to obtain the degree.
+*All MLS units are billed at $1,875 per unit.
+Full-time enrollment is 10 units per semester.
+Students must complete a minimum of 24 units to earn the MLS degree.
 Tuition and Fees are subject to legislative, gubernatorial, and UC Law SF Board of Directors action and may change without notice.

 We are committed to making the MLS program accessible for working professionals.
-UC Law San Francisco participates in federal and state financial aid programs, and many students receive some form of assistance.
+UC Law San Francisco participates in federal financial aid programs.

 Full-time and part-time students (U.S. citizens and permanent residents only) must be enrolled in at least 5 credits in a given term to be eligible for federal financial aid.
 Students taking fewer than 5 credits are not eligible for federal loans but may explore alternative financing options.